 - Loans for business start-ups and small business incubators.

 - Loans for businesses and assistance in the form of roads and other public facilities.

 - Improvements to water, gas and electrical services.

 - Setting up community facilities such as daycare centers, medical facilities, and fire stations.

-2. Workforce Investment Act Grant: This grant can help single mothers avail of training facilities and develop their skills.
-It also helps people upgrade their skills and get paid better.
+2. Workforce Investment Act Grant: This grant can help single mothers access job training facilities and develop skills.
+It also helps people improve upon skills for better pay.

 The grant provides three-tiered services:

 - Core services: Provides assistance in preparing the resume, and workshops related to certain job skills.

 - Intensive services: Offered to people who could not secure a job using the core services.
 The services include additional assistance such as career counseling, certification courses, referral to training, short-term pre-vocational training, etc.

 - Training services: Those who have cleared the intensive services but have not succeeded in securing a job can go for training services such as on-the-job training and occupational skills training.